Role of Knowledge Management System in Hospitality and Tourism IndustryEstimated Reading Time: 9 Minutes

 - Development of a knowledge friendly company culture

-- Enhancement of communication channels within the organisation
+- Enhancement of communication channels within the organization

 Hospitality Knowledge Management and Customer Experience